Issues and Ethics

 Georgetown undergraduates are a diverse group from many different backgrounds.
 They tend to be motivated, intelligent, hard workers.
 Some of them may have substantial knowledge of the subject you are teaching.
 Along with what they have learned elsewhere, they may also have misconceptions.
 With experience, you will learn to appreciate their prior knowledge while changing their misunderstandings.
 Be careful not to make assumptions about your students.
 As a teacher, try to give everyone an opportunity to learn.
 More statistics on undergrads can be found on the Georgetown Web.

 Sites for Managing Stress

-Honolulu Community College has posted a way for you to test your stress level, as well as some ways to reenergize your class at their site.
+Honolulu Community College has posted a way for you to test your stress level, as well as some ways to reenergize your class through Help Yourself Help Others.